 Q: Do you test the links to the code sites/how often do you test the links to the code sites?

 A: We test the code links several times a week and report link health right at the top of our dashboard.
-Link health has never been below 96%.

 Q: Who funds the ASCL?

-A: The Heidelberg Institute for Theoretical Studies (HITS) provides funding to offset travel and other expenses for outreach, Michigan Technological University (MTU) hosts the ASCL and provides support and computer resources, and University of Maryland College Park provides office space and other support services, including library services.
+A: The Heidelberg Institute for Theoretical Studies (HITS) provides funding to offset travel and other expenses, Michigan Technological University (MTU) hosts the ASCL and provides support and computer resources, and University of Maryland College Park provides office space and other support services, including library services.
 Those who work on the ASCL are volunteers.
 In 2012, the American Astronomical Society awarded seed money to the ASCL to help raise awareness of it at conferences and meetings.
 We're very thankful for the support we get!

 Q: With the ADS indexing ASCL entries, are there going to be duplicate entries for each code submitted?
 If so, what is the citation methodology you see being the best — to encourage people to cite the ASCL, or to cite something like ApJS?
 (Adapted from AstroBetter comments 1 and 2.)